danielbodnar/awesome-stars/README.md

 ## self-hosted

+- [metrue/fx](https://github.com/metrue/fx) - A Function as a Service tool makes a function as a  container-based service in seconds.
+- [ohsayan/jotsy](https://github.com/ohsayan/jotsy) - Jotsy is a self-hosted, free and open-source note taking app with a goal of simplicity in mind
 - [quack-ai/quack-companion-vscode](https://github.com/quack-ai/quack-companion-vscode) - VSCode extension for collaborative software development 💻 Turn your team development practices into a portable plug-and-play context for code generation.
 Alternative to GitHub Copilot powered by GPT 3
 - [usememos/memos](https://github.com/usememos/memos) - An open source, lightweight note-taking service.
 Easily capture and share your great thoughts.
 - [muety/anchr](https://github.com/muety/anchr) - ⚓️ Anchr provides you with a toolbox for tiny tasks on the internet, especially bookmark collections